ejbolts/R6-CodeTest/README.md

 -   PHP >= 8.2
 -   Composer
 -   Node.js & npm
 -   A local development environment like Laragon, Valet, or Herd.
-(These instructions assume a setup similar to Laragon where `http://Weatherbackend.test` points to the Laravel project).
 ---

 ## Design Decisions & Assumptions

-This section outlines the key architectural choices and assumptions made during development.

 1. **Decoupled (Headless) Architecture vs. Inertia.js**:
     - **Decision**: I chose to build the Laravel backend as a pure, stateless API and the frontend as a completely separate React SPA.
 This is in contrast to using a tool like Inertia.js, which creates a more tightly-coupled "modern monolith".